 Erm, how do I put fuel in?

-The dreaded petrol light comes on and it’s time to face the pumps for the first time.
+The petrol light comes on and it’s time to face the pumps for the first time.
 Terrified and slightly too far away from the pumps, it’s time to face your fears and fill up… alone.
 Or you could just ask a friend or family member to help you the first time.

 Are they letting me go?

 Sat at a junction and you see someone flash their lights to let you out, but you still doubt if you should go.
 Be brave and start to edge forward, most of the time people do flash their lights more than once if you haven’t gone.
 Although be aware that not every driver is a nice one, so take it easy.

 Where do you get an MOT?